pondersource/nextcloud-mfa-awareness/README.md

 https://sunet-nc2 (ignore the security warning, these as self-signed certs)

+Log in with usr1 / pwd1
+[FIXME: to be continued ...]

 Instead of 'setup-saml.sh' you can also run 'setup-totp.sh', or 'setup-gss.sh'.
 If you want to test webauthn then you'll have to use 'setup-with-tls.sh' (see below).